Hear Me Out: Defending Our Most Unpopular Thirst Opinions

 Christa Eduafo, Social Content Strategist

-Unconventional Crush: Marc Anthony, specifically as Detective Nick Renata on canceled TNT series HawthoRNe
+Unconventional Crush: Marc Anthony, specifically as Detective Nick Renata on cancelled series HawthoRNe

 “I won’t lie and pretend to be the least bit ashamed of this ‘questionable’ crush because I literally share the same taste as Jennifer Lopez: it’s Marc Anthony!
 (Always ‘Marc Anthony,’ never just ‘Marc’.)
 He may be all 5 foot 8 inches (Google, are we sure??
 It’s not an issue, but that seems…generous) and like 165 pounds soaking wet, but there’s something about the man that’s had me looking respectively for years now.
 My Great Awakening probably came about a decade ago, when I started belatedly watching the gone but never forgotten gem of a hospital drama, HawthoRNe, starring Jada Pinkett Smith.
 It was your standard hospital show — wild medical cases, sex in supply closets, breaking the Hippocratic oath — but when Marc Anthony joined the cast in its second season, we really started cooking with grease.
 He played Detective Nick Renata, a prickly lawman who mixed business with pleasure after being assigned to investigate protagonist Christina Hawthorne’s (Pinkett Smith) sexual assault.
 His character obviously didn’t join the show under the best terms, but everytime Marc Anthony came on the scene, he made an impression.
 A very good impression.”